 That is why insulating each of these pipes will allow them not to freeze on one side, as well as avoid the dreaded condensation.

-The latter are the culprits in many cases of dampness, cracks, and leaks in homes.
+The latter are the culprits in many dampness, cracks, and leaks in homes.
 Good insulation will largely avoid this inconvenience since the pipe will have zero contact with the building’s foundation.

 Some other reasons for pipe insulation are: